iottly/iottly-docker/README.md

 See the License for the specific language governing permissions and limitations under the License.

+# iottly-docker
+The iottly-docker repo defines and maintains the Iottly stack architecture and made it easy to run the full environment in both production and development.

 # How to setup Iottly locally

 Iottly runs on Linux / Docker.